claire-era/Pedigree-Verification/README.md

 2. Navigate to the location of the folder <strong>Pedigree-Verification</strong>.

 ### Installing tassel-5-src
-1. Open a terminal and run `git clone https://bitbucket.org/tasseladmin/tassel-­5-­source.git tassel5-­src`
+1. Open a terminal, navigate to the location of the repository and run `git clone https://bitbucket.org/tasseladmin/tassel-­5-­source.git tassel5-­src`

 ### Two Ways of Execution